nicklockwood/SwiftFormat/README.md

 **Usage:**

 Once you have launched the app and restarted Xcode, you'll find a SwiftFormat option under Xcode's Editor menu.
+If the SwiftFormat menu does not appear [this thread](https://github.com/nicklockwood/SwiftFormat/issues/494) may help.

 You can configure the formatting [rules](#rules) and [options](#options) using the SwiftFormat for Xcode host application.
 There is currently no way to override these per-project, however, you can import and export different configurations using the File menu.
 You will need to do this again each time you switch projects.